rm511130/DotNetCloudNativeWorkshop/README.md

 **Download Course Material**

-You can download the course material from the GitHub website (https://github.com/rm511130/DotNetCloudNativeWorkshop) or if you have Git installed on your PC/Mac, use the following commands (Windows PowerShell/Mac Terminal):
+You can download the course material from the GitHub website (https://github.com/rm511130/DotNetCloudNativeWorkshop) or if you have Git installed, use the following commands:

 ```
 $ cd /work   <-- Choose or create (mkdir) a directory for your workshop material